pyMBE-dev/pyMBE/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement in Github.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement in GitHub.
-To report a post in Github, press in the three dots sign (`...`) at the top right corner of the post and select `Report content`.
+To report a post in GitHub, press in the three dots sign (`...`) at the top right corner of the post and select `Report content`, then choose between `Report to repository admins` or `Report abuse to GitHub Support`.
 All complaints will be reviewed and investigated promptly and fairly.

 All community leaders are obligated to respect the privacy and security of the